CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 </pre>

-Next, I launch the upload process.
-In this case, I do not use the default bucket name but assign the name to be _2001659-uniref_
+Next, we launch the upload process.
+In this case, we do not use the default bucket name but assign the name to be _2001659-uniref_
 ```text
 a-put -b 2001659-uniref  */*.gz
 ```